Nine Inch Nails live performances: Twenty Thirteen / Tension 2013 / NIN 2014 (2013–2014)

-I Can't Seem To Wake Up (2017)
+I Can't Seem to Wake Up (2017)

-In March 2017, it was announced that the band would be supporting Not the Actual Events and Add Violence and perform at FYF Fest and Panorama Music Festival in July and with a few more shows added later in the year.
-The touring line-up featured the same line-up as the NIN 2014 tour which included Reznor, Finck, Cortini and Rubin, the band's new official member Atticus Ross also joined the line-up.
+In March 2017, it was announced that the band would be supporting Not the Actual Events and Add Violence and perform at FYF Fest and Panorama Music Festival in July, with a few more shows added later in the year.
+The touring line-up featured the same line-up as the NIN 2014 tour which included Reznor, Finck, Cortini and Rubin, with the band's new official member, Atticus Ross, also joining the line-up.
 Nine Inch Nails begin the tour by performing at the Rabobank Arena in Bakersfield, California on July 19.

-Cold And Black And Infinite (2018)
+NIN 2018 / Cold and Black and Infinite (2018)

-In May 2018, Nine Inch Nails announced the Cold And Black And Infinite 2018 North America tour with The Jesus and Mary Chain that would support The Trilogy (Not the Actual Events, Add Violence and Bad Witch) and start in September and end at the Hollywood Palladium in December.

-As part of the tour, set lists changed every night, with only “Head Like A Hole” and “Hurt” being played at every show.
-On the opening night of the tour in Phoenix, Arizona, the band played Broken EP in its entirety.
-This tour also featured the first live performances of “The Perfect Drug” and “And All That Could Have Been” as well as the first performances of “Happiness In Slavery” since 1995, “Sin” and “Starfuckers Inc.” since 2008.
+In 2018, NIN returned with the same band line-up to play a three-date warm-up in Las Vegas.
+They then played a tour of festival and headlining dates in Europe and Asia during the summer.
+During the fall, they played a run of theater dates in the U.S., called the Cold and Black and Infinite Tour, often playing multiple dates at the same venue.

+Cancelled tours (2020–2021)

 Due to the global COVID-19 pandemic, the band was forced to cancel a planned tour that was to take place between September and October 2020.
 Trent Reznor announced via social media that he planned to still sell the merchandise that was to be sold during the tour, donating all profits to local food banks to the cities where the band was supposed to perform.
 The band later canceled a tour that was to take place in 2021 because of further concerns with the ongoing pandemic.

 NIN 2022 (2022)

-On February 7, 2022 Nine Inch Nails announced that the band would finally return to touring, with a limited run tour starting in September that same year.
-More dates were announced for April and May in the US with the band also touring in the United Kingdom in June.
+On February 7, 2022, Nine Inch Nails announced that the band would finally return to touring, with a limited run of tour dates in the U.S. in the spring and fall.
+More dates were later announced for the band touring in the United Kingdom in June.
 100 gecs, Yves Tumor and Boy Harsher were announced as the opening acts for select shows, along with a show on September 24 in Cleveland, Ohio with Ministry and Nitzer Ebb.

+Peel it Back (2025–2026)

+Plans for a tour titled Peel It Back leaked on January 13, 2025.
+These leaks indicated August and September shows in the United States, Canada, and Europe.
+The leaks included a Facebook post for a September 10 event in Tampa, Florida, and an associated Ticketmaster listing.
+On the 14th, the band confirmed they were touring, with further details to follow, but their announcement was paused due to the ongoing Los Angeles wildfires.
+The band then confirmed the summer tour on January 22.
+On July 30, the band announced that Josh Freese would return on drums, replacing Ilan Rubin, who was recruited by Foo Fighters as their new drummer.

+On October 1, 2025, a second North American leg of the Peel It Back tour was announced, scheduled for February and March 2026.